 Her reporting career on live programmes from Hospital Watch to This Morning, on network television and on local radio has taken her into every imaginable and unimaginable situation.
 “The most memorable moments have come from people I’ve met, who have been generous to trust me with their stories and experiences.
 I never take this job for granted.”

-Maggie is CEO of the the initiative which now runs in twelve locations across the UK and Ireland, with a year round supporting Awards scheme.
-In April 2010 TeenTech won Best Engineering Event in Science Week , in 2011 was the only UK organisation to receive a Google RISE Award , in 2012 received Best Communication and Outreach (WISE/UKRC) and in 2013 were given an Award by the Institute of Engineering Design for their work promoting design to young people.
-HRH Duke of York KG is now patron of TeenTech.
+Maggie is CEO of the initiative which now reaches over 12,000 young people every year, with 75,000 using TeenTech resources.
+TeenTech has been awarded Best Engineering Event in Science Week , Best Communication and Outreach (WISE/UKRC) and Best Employer and Schools Initiative (Relocate).
+HRH Duke of York KG is patron of TeenTech.
 The winners of the TeenTech Awards are invited to Buckingham Palace every year to celebrate their success.

 Maggie is a popular conference host and keynote speaker on diversity and technology working with a broad range of organisations from the IET, to Lloyds Bank to the IPA.
 “We need to improve diversity -it’s not just a question of looking at the number of women on the board of a company but at the social and ethnic diversity of the whole organisation at every level .
 It’s not only morally right but it makes very sound economic sense.
 Companies waste a lot of talent by neglecting diversity.”
 Maggie provides practical advice on how businesses can harness modern technology not only to improve their profits but to develop their trust and credibility.